Feeding Hungry People

 When you reap the harvest of your land, moreover, you shall not reap to the very corners of your field nor gather the gleaning of your harvest; you are to leave them for the needy and the alien.
 I am the Lord your God. - Leviticus 23:22

 That's very straightforward.
 If you are not willing to work, you have no right to food.
-The principle is that, we should not be providing food to everyone who wants free food.
-That means our government run food banks are a sin.
+The principle is that we should not be providing food to everyone who wants free food.
 Seems harsh.
-On the other hand scripture defines the role of government as to fight evil and praise that which is good.
+On the other hand scripture defines the role of government as: fighting evil and praising that which is good.
 That's it.
 That's everything government is to do.
-The government doing something that God has not designed government to do, such as charity, can only result in an unbiblical, and harmful result.
+The government doing something that God has not designed government to do, such as charity, can only result in an unbiblical, and harmful, result.

-It is important to note the requirement is that people must be WILLING to work.
-There are times when work may not be available.
+It is important to note that people who can work, must be WILLING to work.
+However, there can be times when work may not be available.
 In those cases, we are to help those in need.

-The second part of this is that we should provide ways for those who are hungry to work, in a non-exploitive way, and obtain the food they need.
+This brings us to our obligation described in Leviticus 23:22 (above).
+Instead of giving away food, we are to provide ways for those who are hungry to work to earn the food they need.
 We don't live in a first century agrarian society in which we can leave parts of our fields unharvested.
 However, there are other things we can do.
 I know some Christian business owners who set aside simple tasks, that require little or no training, for people in need.
-I've hired neighbors who were in need, to help me with tasks around the house.
+I've hired neighbors in need, to help with tasks around the house.
+Some of the people coming to a food bank could be helping to stock the shelves, set up tables, and sweep the floors.
 We can find ways so those who are willing to work, can work.

 Although not from the Bible, this Biblical principle can be summarized as, "Give a man a fish and you feed him for a day; teach a man to fish [work] and you feed him for a lifetime."

 Finally, we must never forget those who cannot help themselves.
 The Bible frequently talks about helping widows and orphans.
 In the first century these were the people who were unable to help themselves.
-Our policy today seems to be to dump them on the streets.
-The government does a terrible job of taking care of people in need, and in many ways enables drug addiction and homelessness.
+The church is called to help them.
+However, today we have mostly turned that responsibility over to the government.
+Unfortunately the government does a terrible job of taking care of people in need, and in many ways enables drug addiction and homelessness.
 On top of that, government policies, regulations and laws restrict the ways churches and individuals can help people in need.
 The problem is that we are looking to government to do something that, based on the Bible, government was never designed to do.
 The government is not supposed to be the source of charity.
 We are.
 The church is.

 What we see in scripture is that we are not to indiscriminately feed the "hungry."
 The Bible does not command: "If someone is hungry, give them food."
-Instead, based on Jesus' example and 2 Thessalonians, we need to evaluate the situation before providing food (or other forms of assistance), and we should be providing ways for people to work to meet their needs.
-In addition, because we have not been following Biblical principles for helping people, government "help," regulations and laws are doing more harm than good.
-Where do we turn for the answers?
-ALWAYS JESUS.
+Instead, based on Jesus' example and 2nd Thessalonians, we need to evaluate the situation before providing food (or other forms of assistance).
+Once we know there is a true need, we next should be looking for ways people can work to meet their needs.
+Finally, if they are unable to work, or no work is available, we should do what we are able to do to help them in their needs.